JuliaSymbolics/Metatheory.jl/README.md

 comm_monoid = @commutative_monoid (*) 1
 ```

+#### Theories are Collections and Composable

-Theories are just collections, precisely vectors of rules, and can
+Theories are just collections, precisely *vectors of the `Rule` object*, and can
-be composed as regular julia collections.
+be composed as regular Julia collections.
 The most
 useful way of composing theories is unioning
 them with the '∪' operator.
+You are not limited to composing theories, you can
+manipulate and create them at both runtime and compile time
+as regular vectors.

 ```julia
 comm_group = @theory begin